rtCamp/docs.rtcamp.com/rtmedia/addons/rtmedia-pro/features/document-support/index.markdown

 title: Document Support
 ---

-You can add, view and download documents like txt, doc, pdf, also add and upload other file types like zip, tar and tar.gz etc.
+You can add, view and download documents such as txt, doc, and pdf.
+In addition, add and upload other file types such as zip, tar and tar.gz.